craws/OpenAtlas/sphinx/source/entity/reference_system.rst

 Included by default
 -------------------
-These systems are all included in the default application.
+These systems are included in the default application.
 Furthermore, it was made use of their APIs to provide search functionality inside of OpenAtlas and display their information about already linked entities at the corresponding entity detail view.